projectmonke/PrimatePack/README.md

 # 🐵 The Primate Pack

 A suite of plugins to add your own touch to Caido.
-The Primate Pack currently has 3 mini-plugins:
+The Primate Pack currently has 3 mini-plugins.
+After modifying your settings, you may need to reload Caido.

 ## Caido Pets
 Add a GIF to the sidebar.
 The default is a sleeping cat.
 You can configure the URL of the GIF as well as its dimensions in the Settings menu.